icse-tamil-translations/icse-tamil-translations.github.io/index.md

 These fine fellows helped make the site what it is today, through translation, design, feedback, and much more.
 To those who contribute to this website, feel free to add your username here alongside what role you played, as well as a contact method if you so choose (Discord username, email address, etc.)

- - **[hydino2085143](https://github.com/hydino2085143)** - Webmaster, site design, translating Veerapandiya Kattabomman chapters 1-8, Sarithra Sambavangal chapters 1-3.
-You can contact me at [priya.aravamuthan@protonmail.com](mailto:priya.aravamuthan@protonmail.com)
+ - **[hydino2085143](https://github.com/hydino2085143)** - Webmaster, site design, translating Veerapandiya Kattabomman chapters 1-8, Sarithra Sambavangal chapters 1-3
  - **[Vishard-006](https://github.com/Vishard-006)** - Site management, translating Veerapandiya Kattabomman chapters 9-13 and 15, Sarithra Sambavangal chapters 4-6
  - **UpbeatBowler** - translating Veerapandiya Kattabomman chapter 14